This tutorial cover the basis of the integration of a new sensor in ROS 2 environment. In our case we will integrate camera.

 At the end we want a ROS2 Node that connect the camera and publish continously the images (color and depth images).
 The python function of the Node will look like:

-sensor_msgs include header to state for spacio-temporal information.
+sensor_msgs include to state for spacio-temporal information.
 Mainly the reference frame (ie. cam for instance) and time.
 For time stamp, get_clock() permits to get a clock of a Node instance (node= Node() or self in case of ineritance) then now() and to_msg() methods respectivelly provide curent time() and convert it into a msg compliant format.